 - It lowers your chance of receiving unseen aid that prevents you from losing half of your XP and Sen upon death

 Of course, Dragonrot can be healed using a rare item called the Dragon’s Blood Droplet.
-Just keep in mind, the number of droplets that are available per playthrough is limited and Dragonrot will eventually start reappearing after the player dies enough times, so healing it should be timed as well.
+Just keep in mind, the number of droplets that are available per playthrough is limited, and Dragonrot will eventually start reappearing after the player dies enough times, so healing it should be timed as well.

 The combat is fast-paced and, occasionally, quite nerve-wracking.
 The levels are open and riddled with secrets, all the while the art direction is as great as it was in Dark Souls III and Bloodborne.

 But of course, like every game that came before it – FromSoftware game or otherwise – Sekiro: Shadows Die Twice is not without some flaws.

 For one, there’s the usual issue of difficulty.
-Having spent hundreds of hours playing the Dark Souls trilogy, Demon’s Souls, Bloodborne, and having had a taste of some Souls-like clones such as Lords of the Fallen, Nioh, and The Surge, I can confidently say that Sekiro is the most difficult game of the bunch.
+Having spent hundreds of hours playing the Dark Souls trilogy, Demon’s Souls, Bloodborne, and having had a taste of some Souls-like clones such as Lords of the Fallen, Nioh, and The Surge, I can confidently say that Sekiro is the most challenging game of the bunch.

 If you’ve never played a Souls-like game or you’re someone who loses their temper and patience quickly, this game is probably not for you.
 And if you want to get into Souls-like games, some of the earlier FromSoftware releases would probably be a better place to start.

-Then, something that really stood out to me was the hit-and-miss boss design.
-Sekiro has some unique, extremely memorable bosses, but it also has a bunch of relatively uninteresting and frustrating ones that, for some reason, the devs thought would be a good idea to re-use multiple times.
+Something that stood out to me was the hit-and-miss boss design.
+Sekiro has some unique, extremely memorable bosses.
+Still, it also has a bunch of relatively uninteresting and frustrating ones that, for some reason, the devs thought would be a good idea to re-use multiple times.

-Other than that, the only minor issue that I have with this game is that the story doesn’t seem to have the same weight as that of Dark Souls or Bloodborne.
+Other than that, the only small issue that I have with this game is that the story doesn’t seem to have the same weight as that of Dark Souls or Bloodborne.
 Of course, this is a highly subjective observation, and some players may prefer the lack of cryptic mumbling and just how relatively straightforward the storytelling of Sekiro is.